tthatcher95/Machine-Learning/LinearModels/README.md

 ** Linear models with early stopping regularization
 R Function names: LMSquareLossIterations, LMLogisticLossIterations
 - Inputs: X.mat (feature matrix, n_train x n_features), y.vec (label vector, n_train x 1), max.iterations (int scalar > 1), step.size.
-- Output: W.mat, matrix of weight vectors, one for each iteration, n_features x max.iterations.
+- Output: W.mat, matrix of weight vectors, one for each iteration, n_features+1 x max.iterations. (the first element of the weight vector should be the intercept term).
   Should be able to get a matrix of predictions via X.mat %*% W.mat
 - there should be one function for the square loss, one function for the logistic loss.
 - both functions should optimize the mean loss (not the total loss).